ChristianWulf/qa-eclipse-plugin/README.md

 - a property page for each project (example: "PMD Settings").
 This page allows to configure the tool.

 ## Configuration
 The plugin expects a dedicated "prefs" file in the directory ".settings" of the Eclipse project, you like to check for issues.
-This file is created automatically if you hit the "apply" button the the corresponding property page.
+This file is created automatically if you press the "apply" button on the corresponding property page.
 The property page allows to define the path to the tool's xml configuration file and the path(s) to the jar file(s) containing your custom rules/checks.
-The "prefs" file is intended to be uploaded to your repository to share the rule configuration with your team.
+The "prefs" file is intended to be uploaded to your repository to share your configuration with your team.

 ## Install
 - via Eclipse Updatesite: